ASCOMInitiative/ASCOMLibrary/ASCOM.Alpaca.Device/README.md

 A set of tools to support development of Alpaca devices.
 Written to .Net Standard 2.0 for maximum applicability.

+This release supports the interface updates introduced in ASCOM Platform 7.

 # Version History

 ***Release 2.0.0***